The Effects of Energy Drinks on Your Body

 Just one can of these drinks contains elevated quantities of caffeine, equivalent to 4 cups of coffee, two espressos, 4 cans of cola or 6 cups of tea: approximately 300 mg.

 A healthy individual should ingest between 100 and 300 mg of caffeine a day, up to a maximum of 400 mg.
 Experts agree that this dosage may not present a health risk as long as it’s not combined with other substances like alcohol.

 In fact, consuming an excess of energy drinks or combining them with alcohol can cause dangerous side effects including:

 - Heart palpitations or high blood pressure

 - Lack of motor coordination

-However, evidence that confirms the negative health effects of these beverages has worried the authorities of different countries.
-Today, these drinks are prohibited in Norway, Denmark and Uruguay.
+However, RedBull and other energy drinks have been banned in some places.
+Evidence that confirms the negative health effects of these beverages has worried the authorities of different countries.
+Today, energy drinks are prohibited in Norway, Denmark, and Uruguay.